pandigh/create-user-in-mysql/mysql-commands.md

          DROP Table pandi;

-   # how to create database in my sql
+   # how to create database in mysql

          create database Sanjana;